 Darwin Island & Wolf Island

-Keep reading for everything you need to know to plan your visit to Darwin Island and nearby Wolf at Galapagos.
-What wildlife to see?
+Keep reading for everything you need to know to plan your visit to Darwin Island Galapagos and nearby Wolf Island.
+What marine creatures to spot?
 Which dive sites to visit?
-When is the best time to see Hammerheads and Whale Sharks there?
+Plus, when is the best time to see Hammerheads and Whale Sharks here?

-• Boasting the largest biomass on the planet, this is THE place to come to dive face to face with sharks.
-Shark species to spot here include: Scalloped Hammerhead, Galapagos Shark, white-tip and black-tip reef sharks, Dusky and Silky sharks, plus much more besides.
-In very few other dive sites on earth will you find such a large volume and diversity of sharks together.
+• Boasting the largest shark biomass on the planet, Wolf and Darwin Galapagos islands are THE place to come to dive face to face with sharks.
+Shark species to spot here include Scalloped Hammerheads, Galapagos sharks, white-tip and black-tip reef sharks, Dusky and Silky sharks, plus much more.
+In very few other dive sites on earth will you find such a large volume and diversity of sharks together at once.

 • A diverse range of Galapagos Rays feed in the rich waters around Darwin and Wolf islands.
-Large manta rays make a great tick on any divers bucket list, while Golden rays, Eagle rays and Stingrays are also common sightings.
+Huge manta rays make a great tick on any diver's bucket list, while Golden rays, Eagle rays, and Stingrays are also common sightings.

-• Tropical reef fish abound here, with Sailfish, Barracuda, Scorpionfish, Hogfish, Parrotfish and Trumpetfish to name but a few.
-Also keep an eye open for the rare redlipped Batfish.
+• Tropical reef fish abound here, with Sailfish, Barracuda, Scorpionfish, Hogfish, Parrotfish, and Trumpetfish to name but a few.
+Also, keep an eye open for the rare red-lipped Batfish on the sea bed.

-• Dolphins are commonly sighted in the open ocean around Darwin and Wolf, feeding on schools of fish.
+• Dolphins are commonly sighted in the open ocean around Darwin Island and Wolf Island, feeding on schools of fish.

-• It’s not only about underwater action, the cliffs of Darwin Arch are a popular nesting area for marine birds such as Nazca booby, red-footed booby, Swallow-tailed gull and the Sooty tern.
+• It’s not only about underwater action, the cliffs of Darwin Arch are a popular nesting area for marine birds such as the Nazca booby, Red-footed booby, Swallow-tailed gull, and the Sooty tern.
 Land birds include the rare Vampire Finch and Darwin’s Mockingbird.

 English Name: Culpepper